-Once you’ve entered, you’ll receive the full Toi Manual.
+Once you’ve registered, you’ll receive the full Toi Manual.

 Teachers and parents are not permitted to contribute to the design or creation of the garment above and beyond acceptable health & safety measures.
 E.g. helping with a hot glue gun or assisting in cutting tricky materials.

-There is a cost of $10 per student for the Wearable Art programme with a maximum of $50 per garment.
-This entry fee enables us to produce amazing shows for your community, friends & whānau to support you showcasing your garment live on stage!
+There is a cost of $10 per garment.
+This entry fee enables us to produce amazing shows for your community, friends & whānau to support you in showcasing your garment live on stage!

 Student designers will have professional photos taken of their creation on their model at a Showquest event.
 Our judges from WOW will use these photographs to judge nationally.
 You can also choose to enter our additional Creative Photo Challenge by taking a magazine-style cover photo of you striking a pose!

 On event day, a photoshoot studio will be set up backstage where our photographer will take professional photographs of each Toi garment.
 Each garment can only have up to 3 students attend on event day (student model and up to 2 designers/helpers).
 During the Showquest evening show, student models will walk a stage catwalk and showcase their garments in front of a live audience.

 there will be awards presented for the categories below.

 Ngā mihi nui to WOW, Bernina and The Fabric Store for their generosity in providing prizes for Toi entrants.